Coastal island landscape in the Philippines

 Comfortable

-City condo in Cebu or Davao, mixed local and Western dining, private healthcare access
+Expat-favored city or coastal area, mixed and Western dining, fuller private healthcare access

 Living Insights